tmtanzeel/ui-chassis/black-duck/projects/black-duck-lib/README.md

 ## Publishing

-After building your library with `ng build black-duck-lib`, go to the dist folder `cd dist/black-duck-lib` and run `npm publish`.
+Stay at `xpert@xpert-Inspiron-3576:~/Documents/ui-chassis/black-duck$ ` and run `ng build black-duck-lib`.
+After building your library go to the dist folder `cd dist/black-duck-lib` and run `npm publish`.

+If you already have some previous version published then it will say throw error.
+Try following 2 commands:

+> npm version <new-version for e.g. 0.0.4>

+> npm publish

 ## Running unit tests